Straskal/c3-dev-environment/README.md

 https://www.construct.net/make-games/manuals/addon-sdk/guide/enabling-developer-mode

-1. Open terminal and run the `npm run dev-server` command
+1. Open terminal and run the `npm run test` command
 2. Your default browser will open to the file server
 3. Copy your addons url to the addon.json